NCOR-Organization/awesome-ontologies-Keilai/README.md

 - [Ontology Name](link-to-source) - Brief description of the ontology.
 ```

-Contributions that don't include README updates will not be accepted.
 More information on how to contibute [here](/CONTRIBUTING.md)

 ## 💡 General Resources